During my time in Nepal I visited and learned about the Kumari as they are today. Much has changed compared to even five years ago.

 In recent times several former Kumari have written about their time as a Kumari.
 Most simply continue on their lives as best they can and settle back into a normal life in Nepal.

 Avoid all tour companies offering tours to visit a Kumari.
-They are rip-offs.
+You don't need a tour to visit a Kumari.
+Despite saying they are socially responsible community supporting companies these tour companies are rip-offs.

 It's come to my attention that several Nepali tour companies are offering USD$50 tours to the Kumari.
 These companies are cheating both you, the Kumari and their families.